tsora1603/pixora-theme/DESIGN.md

-# pixora-theme design guidelines
+# pixora-theme Design Guidelines

 ***These Guidelines are still work-in-progress and are subject to change!***

 If you want to make icons for pixora-theme, these guidelines should point you to the right direction.
 Although they are not that strict, you should still keep them in mind for consistency reasons.

-# general app guidelines
+# General App Guidelines

 These guidelines apply to every app, be it Discord, Firefox, Steam (branded apps); or Settings, Accessibility, File Manager (non-branded apps).

-## borders
+## Borders

 Every app icon has a border.
 It's purpose is to keep the icons 'away' from any background color and define their own space on the screen.
 Since they are all drawn on a 16x16 grid, every color matters, and avoiding background fading is super important.